Include it when

 Commercial and proprietary hosted tools

-These products can be excellent, but they should not be described as the same kind of thing as a FOSS local CLI.
-The client, service, model, index, and enterprise controls may each have different terms.
+These products can be excellent, but they are not the same kind of thing as a FOSS local CLI.
+The client, service, model, index, and enterprise controls can all sit behind different terms and boundaries.

 | Tool | What it is | What is open or inspectable | What is commercial/proprietary | Useful differentiator |